cyberark/conjur-api-java/README.md

 To do so from the source using Maven, following the setup steps below:

-1. Create new maven project using an IDE of your choice
+1. Create new Maven project using an IDE of your choice
 2. If you are using Maven to manage your project's dependencies, include the following Conjur API dependency snippet in your `pom.xml` under `<project>`/`<dependencies>`: